kevopoulosk/Parametric-kernel-based-DMD-using-deep-learning/README.md

 ### Important Notes:
 * In order to run the aforementioned files, please change the names of the directories in the code, to save the results and figures in your local device.
-* Note that FEM simulation for data generation of the heat equation is computationally expensive, so this might take a longer time to run.
+* Note that FEM simulation for data generation of the heat equation might take a longer time to run than Lotka-Volterra and Allen-Cahn.